mattst/sublime-single-trailing-new-line/README.md

 - `Single Trailing New Line` - when run from the command palette the plugin will work with all files, the settings file will be ignored.

 - `Copy Syntax Name` - copies the full syntax name of the current file into the clipboard.
-This is to help users get full syntax names quickly (for use in the settings file).
+This is to help users to get full syntax names quickly (for use in the settings file).

 #### Running Automatically

-This plugin has always been intended to be run automatically when a file is saved, rather than by manually launching it with a key binding or from the command palette.
+The plugin will be run automatically every time a file is saved to ensure that the file is saved with exactly one trailing newline.
+This is disabled by default.

 It can be enabled for either all files or for only files of specific syntaxes.

-To enable it the settings in the settings file `SingleTrailingNewLine.sublime-settings` must be changed since running automatically is disabled by default.
+To enable it the settings in the settings file `SingleTrailingNewLine.sublime-settings` must be changed.

 If this package has been installed using *Package Control* then you will need to create a `SingleTrailingNewLine.sublime-settings` file typically in the `Packages/User/` folder.
 The easiest way to do this is to download the package's [default settings file](https://raw.githubusercontent.com/mattst/sublime-single-trailing-new-line/master/SingleTrailingNewLine.sublime-settings) from its [GitHub page](https://github.com/mattst/sublime-single-trailing-new-line).